Content from Read case data

 Discussion

-Are any of those characteristics familiar with any previous data analysis you performed?
+Are any of those characteristics familiar from any previous data analysis you have performed?

 A quick inspection

-Quick exploration and inspection of the dataset are crucial before diving into any analysis tasks.
+Quick exploration and inspection of the dataset are crucial to identify potential data issues before diving into any analysis tasks.
 The cleanepi package simplifies this process with the scan_data() function.
 Let’s take a look at how you can use it:

 R